 I would recommend that you diarise and ask for LinkedIn recommendations on a regular basis (either weekly or monthly depending on your business).
 As part of that process, you can look at the requests you have out there already, perhaps send some reminders.
 Or, if you think you’ve asked and chased and the recommendation still hasn’t appeared you can revoke the request too.
 (You can always ask them again in the future – Maybe asking now was just a bad time?)

 The one thing I LOVE about LinkedIn recommendations is that you have the option of publishing them or keeping them private.
 You also have the option of requesting edits!
 So, if you do receive one that is a little limited (i.e. Christina was great.) you can respond and ask for some context to be added. (i.e. Christina was great at delivering a clear and concise social media strategy plan for my team.)
 Equally, if you are asking a client for a recommendation but you don’t really want to publicise who that client is – just don’t publish it online.
 You have it – and you can use it throughout your marketing while still protecting the identity of that client in the public domain.

 I just realised there’s a second thing I love too about LinkedIn recommendations.
 You can screenshot them and use them as social media posts on any of your social media platforms.
 They’ll display the name of the individual who left the review along with their headshot, so it’s nice and personable too.
-We use them on our website and link these through to the LinkedIn profile of the person leaving the review too.
-If you don’t believe they said it… you can go and connect with that individual and ask them for yourselves!

-So, online recommendations… where to I end this?
+So, online recommendations… where do I end this?
 Be brave and ask for them.
 It’s not rude to suggest someone put a few words together to describe their experience of working with you.
 Make it a habit, and do not take it personally when they don’t all suddenly arrive within 24 hours!